ZincSoft/catnet-rfcs/rfc-3-cnmp-protocol-v0.md

 ## Reliability

 CNMP provides no promise of reliability.
-A checksum is provided, but is not required to acted opon.
-There is no mechanism for requesting the resending of an CNMP packet, as CNMP is only for sending errors and information (which are not strictly required).
+A checksum is provided but is not required to act upon.
+There is no mechanism for requesting the resending of a CNMP packet, as CNMP is only for sending errors and information (which are not strictly required).
 As such, these may go undelivered.
 Any Catnet module that implements CNMP (which all are required to) should have a timeout mechanism (implementation specifics are left up to the implementation).

-Because the CP protocol has fragmentation capabilities, CNMP packets should only be sent for the original packet, and not any subsequent fragments.
-This is in order to avoid packet flooding.
+Because the CP protocol has fragmentation capabilities, CNMP packets should only be sent for the original packet, not subsequent fragments, to avoid packet flooding.

 # Specification